keptn/keptn.github.io/content/docs/0.8.x/manage/shipyard/index.md

 The most convenient way to change your shipyard is by directly adapting it in the Git *upstream* repository.

-* If you do not have a Git upstream set for your project, then please set one since it is the recommended way of using Keptn: [configure Git upstream](../../manage/git_upstream/#create-keptn-project-or-set-git-upstream).
+* If you do not have a Git upstream set for your project, please set one since it is the recommended way of using Keptn: [configure Git upstream](../../manage/git_upstream/#create-keptn-project-or-set-git-upstream).

-* If you have no Git repository to set an *upstream*, you can finally update the shipyard using:
+* If you do not have a Git repository to set an *upstream*, you can update the shipyard using:

   ```
   keptn add-resource --project=PROJECT --resource=./shipyard.yaml --resourceUri=./shipyard.yaml
   ```

-:warning: Do not modify your shipyard in ways that are *not* mentioned in this section.
+:warning: Do *not* modify your shipyard in ways that are *not* mentioned in this section.

 :warning: Make sure to have no running sequence while you are updating the shipyard.
 Otherwise, running sequences will be updated.